nushell/nushell.github.io/commands/docs/is-admin.md

 title: is-admin
 categories: |
   core
-version: 0.76.0
+version: 0.76.1
 core: |
-  Check if nushell is running with administrator or root privileges
+  Check if nushell is running with administrator or root privileges.
 usage: |
-  Check if nushell is running with administrator or root privileges
+  Check if nushell is running with administrator or root privileges.
 ---

 # <code>{{ $frontmatter.title }}</code> for core